ZY-Zong/ECE470ProjectBasketballShoot/README.md

 # ECE470ProjectBasketballShoot
-Group members：Yiqun Niu, Jieting Chen, Zhenyu Zong, Xiang Li This is update 2 for ECE 470 project.
+Group members：Yiqun Niu, Zhenyu Zong, Xiang Li
+This is update 2 for ECE 470 project.

+## One previous group member dropped the course, so we only have three members in the group

 ## **1 Introduction**